 Providing ESY services is crucial for maintaining students’ educational progress.
 For many students, breaks can lead to significant learning loss, making it harder to catch up when school resumes.
 By offering targeted support during these times, educators can help students retain skills and continue their growth.

 Understanding what qualifies a student for Extended School Year (ESY) services is vital for educators and parents alike.
 By focusing on individual needs, past regression patterns, and specific IEP goals, teams can make informed decisions that support student success.
 Advocacy for these critical services can ensure that students with disabilities receive the continuity of support they need to thrive in their education.
-Remember, not all students will qualify for ESY, but if a child demonstrates the need for services, ESY can be a huge help to keep them from regressing.

 For more information about ESY qualifications, read what IDEA law says here: https://sites.ed.gov/idea/regs/b/b/300.106